 Skip to content

-let mut screen = peripherals.screen;
+let mut display = peripherals.display;

 Great!
 Now we have a screen, but how do we draw to it?

-Drawing to the Screen
+Drawing to the Display

 Currently, there are three options for drawing to the screen: